48d31kh413k/LocalExplorer/README.md

 ## 🔍 How to Use
 1. Open the web application
+2. Open http://127.0.0.1:8000/location in your web browser
-2. Click "Get Weather" button
+3. Click "Get Weather" button
-3. Allow location access
+4. Allow location access
-4. View weather and activity suggestions
+5. View weather and activity suggestions
-5. Click on activities to see map details and directions
+6. Click on activities to see map details and directions

 ## 📂 Project Structure
 ```